Jatinder011/imbd_movies_data_extraction/README.md

+## imbd data extraction

-# imbd data extractor extract the data from movies page and create a dataframe
+Extract the data from movies page and create a dataframe

 ### Extractor.py